Murray River: Geography

 The Murray forms part of the 3,750 km long combined Murray–Darling river system that drains most of the inland of Victoria, New South Wales and the southern part of Queensland.
 The Murray carries only a small fraction of the water of comparably sized rivers in other parts of the world, and with great annual variability of its flow.
 It has dried up completely during extreme droughts on three occasions since official record-keeping began.
 More often, a sandbar formed at the mouth and stopped the flow.

 The Murray is the border between New South Wales and Victoria – specifically at the top of the left bank (i.e. the Victorian side of the river).
 In a 1980 judgement, the High Court of Australia ruled on the question as to which state had jurisdiction in the unlawful death of a man who was fishing by the river's edge on the Victorian side of the river.
 This boundary definition can be ambiguous, since the river changes its course over time, and some of the river banks have been modified.

 For 11 km west of the line of longitude 141°E, the border is between Victoria and South Australia, in the middle of the river.
 The discrepancy was caused during the 1840s, when the border was originally surveyed, by an east–west miscalculation of 3.72 kilometres (2.31 miles), and led to a long-running boundary dispute.
 West of this sector, the Murray is entirely within the state of South Australia.

+Centred on the river is the Murray agricultural region, which consists of nine local government areas: